lambdastack/lambdastack/docs/home/howto/CLUSTER.md

     Terraform will ask you to sign in to your Microsoft Azure subscription when it prepares to build/modify/destroy the infrastructure on `azure`.
 In case you need to share cluster management with other people you can set the `use_service_principal` tag to true.
 This will create a service principle and uses it to manage the resources.

     If you already have a service principle and don't want to create a new one you can do the following.
 Make sure the `use_service_principal` tag is set to true.
-Then before you run `lscli apply -f yourcluster.yml` create the following folder structure from the path you are running LScli:
+Then before you run `lambdastack apply -f yourcluster.yml` create the following folder structure from the path you are running LambdaStack:

     ```shell
     /build/clustername/terraform